jzanetti/shiny_aws/doc/source/Base_AMI.rst

 .. note::

     We always can run **SHINY_AWS** using the AWS base Linux image.
-In this case we need to install dependancies ``cloud-init.sh`` at the application, which may result in a slow initiation of an EC2 instance.
+In this case we need to install dependancies from ``cloud-init.sh`` at the application level, which may result in a slow initiation of an EC2 instance.

 Configuration